baotramnguyen2000/baotramnguyen2000/README.md

 # ABOUT ME

-*<p class="font-default"> Hi,  I'm a 4th year student majoring in software engineering.
+*<p style="font-size: 16px;"> Hi,  I'm a 4th year student majoring in software engineering.
 I have a background in software engineering but have a keen passion for business.
 Having experience in Software Product Development through all school subjects, I was involved in all phases of typical SDLC.
 With a Software Engineering degree and my experiences, I'm confident and excited to take jobs related to  product analysis and development.</p>*

-*<p class="font-default"> I like to listen to my team opinions on an issue.
+*<p style="font-size: 16px;"> I like to listen to my team opinions on an issue.
 I feel very happy to have resolved the problem.
 I can work under pressure, eager to learn new business and technology trends.
 In particular, I love to provide products that help make society better.</p>*
 <br />

 <br />